KartavyaD/PixxelHack-Webathon-/README.md

-# 🪐 UIverse — A Futuristic UI Template for PixxelHack
+# 🪐 UIverse.io — A Futuristic UI Template for PixxelHack

 Welcome to **UIverse**, a tech-themed, futuristic front-end template crafted specifically for the **PixxelHack Webathon 2025**.
 Designed with a black, purple, and blue neon aesthetic, it’s ideal for showcasing digital products, AI tools, or technology startups.